 1. Firstly, find the position you would like to claim in your Positions widget.

 2. Check your wallets to ensure that you have the funds that will be used to claim the position within your margin wallet.
-In this example, to fully claim, you would need to own 0.05 * 163.75 = $8.19 in the margin wallet.

 3. Click on the downwards arrow icon that reads Claim this position.